Arrival

 You receive an automatic email confirmation when we hand out the keys to you (or an authorized contact person).

-If you can’t pick-up your keys in person
+If you cannot pick-up your keys in person

 Where do I pick up my keys?